Small talk: 9 tips & 5 pitfalls, plus some topics for effortless chatting

-Advantages of Small talk
+Advantages of small talk

-Topics for effortless small talk
+Ideal topics for effortless small talk

 Start the conversation